fbpx

 Today, the President’s words still ring true.
 It is our hope that we will be able to work in partnership with our local schools and teachers to strengthen the Blackwater Valley community.

 In order to help our young guests appreciate the opera and recital to the full, we circulate educational materials to participating schools in advance of the festival.
-Subtitles are also available so that everyone may understand what is being sung.
+Our young guests are introduced to the world of opera through our digital classroom programme, ‘Opera…What’s it All About?‘ before their visit to Lismore Castle.
+Surtitles are also available so that everyone may understand what is being sung.
 Finally, a partnership with Local Link (kindly facilitated by the Arts Office of Waterford City & County Council) allows us to provide coach transport to bring groups to festival events.

-If you are interested in bringing a school group to the BVOF Schools Night or a recital concert to inspire and enrich the lives of your students, please complete and submit the form below.
+If you are interested in bringing a school group to the BVOF Opera Dress Rehearsal for Schools or to a recital concert to inspire and enrich the lives of your students, please complete and submit the form below.
 If you are not currently on our mailing list, you can also sign up to receive our newsletter for updates and other opportunities for teachers and students of all ages from primary to second level schools.

 School Children's Festival Memories